Associate for Membership and Operations

 Sexton and Assistant Manager, Farmers Market @ St. Stephen's

-Kyle originally joined the staff of St. Stephen’s in 2011 as a sexton, and his careful attention is evident in the set-ups for the Celtic service and Compline.
-More recently, Kyle added to his duties serving as assistant manager for our farmers market.
+Kyle originally joined the staff of St. Stephen’s in 2011 as a sexton and now he serves as assistant manager for our farmers market.
 Kyle has been involved in growing food, teaching gardening and cooking classes, and advocating for fresh and local food options for much of his adult life.
 You can often see him around town playing Indonesian music with Gamelan Raga Kusuma.

 Melissa came to St. Stephen's in July 2011, putting skills to work which she'd honed in previous positions with BroadMap and Capital One.
 She's known not only for her professional skills, but for being calm in any situation, with a wicked sense of humor.
 She enjoys cooking, travel, and reading to her daughter's class.